 Instructions

-- Meanwhile, combine the cornmeal and salt on a paper plate.
-Cut the squash into 1/4-inch-thick slices and immediately press the cut sides into the cornmeal.
-If you choose to add the flour, simply stir the two together on a paper plate for easy clean up.
+- Press the cut sides into the cornmeal.
+If you choose to add the flour, simply stir it into the cornmeal on a paper plate for easy clean up.
 I find that the flour prevents some of the cornmeal from sticking to the squash.

-- When the oil is at 375 degrees and all the squash is coated, gently drop them into the oil one by one.
+- Gently drop the coated squash slices into the oil one by one in a single layer.
 Be sure they are not touching each other.
-If there are too many slices in the pan, the temperature may drop too quickly and take too long to come back up to 375 degrees.
+If there are too many slices in the pan, the temperature may drop too quickly and take too long to come back up to 360 to 375 degrees.

-- Cook the squash about 1 minute on each side or until lightly browned.
-Turn the slices over with tongs and cook a little less than 1 minute on the second side.
+- Cook the squash about 2 minutes on each side or until lightly browned.
+I usually cook 2 to 3 minutes on first side, flip, then 1 minute on the other side.
 Drain on paper towels.

 Notes